kruzuslabs/springboot-2418/README.md

    - Path Variable: userId (unique identifier for the user).
    - Response: Updated user details.

-8. **User Tasks:**
+8. **User Tickets:**
-   - Endpoint: `GET /api/users/{userId}/tasks`
+   - Endpoint: `GET /api/users/{userId}/tickets`
-   - Description: Retrieve the list of tasks associated with a specific user.
+   - Description: Retrieve the list of tickets associated with a specific user.
    - Path Variable: userId (unique identifier for the user).
-   - Response: List of tasks for the specified user.
+   - Response: List of tickets for the specified user.